 Note: Due to the ever-changing nature of the COVID-19 crisis, please see official websites before visiting specific states and destinations to check for restrictions or closures.

-If you’re one of the many snowbirds that head south for the winter, you’ve already decided you had enough of the brutally cold Northeast winters and want to head somewhere much, much warmer in your retirement.
-But, how do you prepare?
-Where should you go?
-Good news: we’re here to help!
+If you’re one of the many snowbirds that head south for the winter, you already decided you’ve had enough of the brutally cold Northeast winters and may be planning to head somewhere warmer full-time in your retirement.

-From checklists for preparing to leave and return to our picks for top warm weather retirement destinations, here are a few tips to make the most out of being a snowbird.
+From checklists for preparing to leave and return to our top picks for warm weather retirement destinations, this guide may help.

 - Schedule a check-up with your primary doctor prior to leaving.

 - Make sure your prescriptions will also be accessible in your winter home.